 The Webster Groves Ice Arena is located inside the Webster Groves Recreation Complex, which also includes an indoor aquatic center, fitness center, and tennis center.
 The Ice Arena offers year-round classes, as well as private lessons, taught by skating professionals.
 It also houses local, high school, and college hockey teams, and puts on both spring and holiday ice shows.
 The arena has three private skating rooms that can be rented out, and it holds weekly adult scrimmage games for those grown-ups not quite ready to leave their hockey days behind.

-The Kirkwood Ice Rink was the first facility in Missouri to gain recognition from the USA Hockey Association as a Model Association, which means that its youth hockey programs meet standards that set the example for other programs across the nation.
+The Kirkwood Ice Arena was the first facility in Missouri to gain recognition from the USA Hockey Association as a Model Association, which means that its youth hockey programs meet standards that set the example for other programs across the nation.
 Kirkwood also offers discount prices for Kirkwood residents, reducing their already low admission and skate rental prices.
 In addition, they have not only hockey teams, but speed skating teams, and offer freestyle practice time for figure skaters as well.
-While the St. Louis area has a significant number of high quality rinks, few can match the breadth and value of the services provided by the Kirkwood Ice Rink.
+While the St. Louis area has a significant number of high quality rinks, few can match the breadth and value of the services provided by the Kirkwood Ice Arena.